MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/configure-docker-daemon.md

 * [Windows Containers on Windows 10](../quick-start/quick-start-windows-10.md)

 ## Uninstall Docker

+### Windows 10 Docker Uninstall/Cleanup Steps

+### Windows Server 2016 Docker Uninstall/Cleanup Steps
-To uninstall Docker, and clean all of its remnants from your Windows 10 or Windows Server 2016 system, follow the following steps:
+Use the following steps to uninstall Docker and clean all of its remnants from your Windows Server 2016 system.

-Open an elevated PowerShell session and run the following commands.
+**Open an elevated PowerShell session and run the following commands.**

 If you haven't already, it's good practice to make sure no containers are running on your system before removing Docker.
 Here are some useful commands for doing that:
 ```